Paina: Formation

 According to the history, the village was developed by Kunwar Krit Shahi and the land was provided by landlord of Majhauli Raj.

 Role in Freedom Movement of 1857

 A Shaheed Smarak was constructed by Government of Uttar Pradesh at south-western part of the village, in the memory of martyrs who took part in the India’s first war of freedom during 1857.
 It is situated at the bank of river Sarayu (Ghaghra) and the place locally known as "Satihara".
 It is a place to recall the memory of those brave unknown warriors who laid down their precious lives during the freedom struggle in 1857.
 It was the only village that remained independent for 2 months after 1857 war.

 Demographics

 Schedule Caste (SC) constitutes 11.40% of the total population, and Scheduled Tribes is 0.017% of the total population.

 Literacy

 According to the 2011 census, the village has 58.56% literacy, in which male literacy stands at 54.70% and female literacy stands at 45.30%.

+Climate

+The village has a Monsoon-influenced Humid subtropical climate.
+According to Köppen climate classification, it comes under Cwa category.